Radexman/user-management-table/README.md

 npm install
 ```

-3. Create a `.env` file in the root of the project with your local variables:
+3. Create a `.env` file in the root of the project with local variable:

 ```env
 VITE_API_URL='https://jsonplaceholder.typicode.com/users'